Certification Requirements | Certification Renewal | FAQs

 Is education available to prepare for the exam?

-Online education is available at OMUeducation.com.
-There are 6 hours of engaging content, developed by AHVAP’s panel of industry experts representing 40 of the nation's top hospitals, and OMU’s course development team.
+Online education will be available soon at www.ahvap.org There are 6 hours of engaging content, developed by AHVAP’s panel of industry experts representing 40 of the nation's top hospitals, and OMU’s course development team.

 The online modules are designed to prepare for the CVAHP exam, while building your value analysis expertise across the following domains: